Why Dogs “Surf” Counters

 Provide stimulation.
 Make sure your dog has lots of fun things to do at home, whether he’s alone or has company.
-Give him interactive toys, games, and other outlets for his energy.
+Give them interactive toys, games, and other outlets for their energy.
 Try hide-and-seek toys, chew toys, plush toys with squeakers, and food puzzles like stuffed KONG® toys and treat balls.

 Restrict your dog’s access.
 Close the door to the kitchen, use a baby gate to block access, or put your dog in a safe, dog-proofed area when you can’t supervise.